jkingportfolio/CI_PP2_Connect4/README.md

 - JavaScript - Used to create interactive features and content

 ### Frameworks and Tools
-- Balsamiq
+- Balsamiq - Used to create wireframes.
-- Git
+- Git - Used for version control.
-- Github
+- Github - Used to deploy the projects code.
-- Gitpod
+- Gitpod - Used to develop and test code.
-- Bootstrap v5.0
+- Bootstrap v5.0 - Used for the Responsive Nav Bar.
-- Google Fonts
+- Google Fonts - Used for the fonts on the site.
-- Google Chrome Dev Tools
+- Google Chrome Dev Tools - Used for testing of the site.
-- Font Awesome
+- Font Awesome - Used for Socials icons.
-- Microsoft Paint
+- Microsoft Paint - Used to create a favicon image.
-- Affinity Designer
+- Affinity Designer - Used to create the site logo.
-- EmailJs
+- LibreOffice Draw - Used to create the game logic flowchart.
+- Eightshapes - Used to check colours for contrast and accessibility.
+- EmailJs - Used for sending user feedback to the site owner.
-- W3C Markup Validation
+- W3C Markup Validation - Used to check HTML markup validity.
-- W3C Jigsaw CSS Validation
+- W3C Jigsaw CSS Validation - Used to check CSS validity.
-- WAVE WebAim web accessibility evaluation tool
+- WAVE WebAim web accessibility evaluation tool - Used to evaluate accessibility.
-- JSHint
+- JSHint - Used to check JavaScript validity.

 ## Features

-In its entirety the website consists of five main pages, one 404 error page and 16 features, two of which have a mobile version and tablet/desktop version.
+In its entirety the website consists of one main page, four modals and one 404 error page consiting of xx features, one of which has a mobile version and tablet/desktop version.

 ### Existing features